RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  `What is ROCclr? <#what-is-rocclr>`__
 -  `Can a HIP binary run on both AMD and Nvidia platforms? <#can-a-hip-binary-run-on-both-amd-and-nvidia-platforms>`__
--  `Whatâ€™s the difference between HIP and hc? <#whats-the-difference-between-hip-and-hc>`__
+-  `What is the difference between HIP and hc? <#whats-the-difference-between-hip-and-hc>`__
 -  `On HIP-Clang, can I link HIP code with host code compiled with another compiler such as gcc, icc, or